AsherHoltham/Verilog-FPGA-Conway-s-Game-of-Life/README.md

 4. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

-# Nexys4 board Verilog Implementation Project Details
+# Asher Holtham's Nexys4 board Verilog Implementation Project Details

 ## When alive, this is what a cell in our game will look like:
 ![Cell Image](README.md_supplements/node.jpg)